another2020githubuser/thepyphone/README.md

 Effective communication with minimal dependencies.
 The PyPhone is open source software, using open protocols (https and sip) and running on (fairly) open hardware.
 No Apple ID, No Google Account, No SIM, no AdSense, no Apps, no Ads, no GPS, no location tracking.

 ## Motivation
 I do not like the expense and identification required today just for voice/sms/mms.
-So I built my own, from scratch, for myself.
-Now I want to share this with like minded privacy concious professionals.
+So I built my own communication tool, from scratch, for myself.
+Now I want to share this tool with like minded privacy concious professionals.

 ## About Me
 I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate. <br />